telefonicaid/fiware-sth-comet/README.md

-Since both mechanisms (the formal one using Cygnus and the minimalist one using the STH component directly) update the same database, it is the responsibility of the people or software in charge of creating the needed subscriptions to avoid updating the time series database twice.
+Since both mechanisms (the formal one using Cygnus and the minimalist one using the STH component directly) update the same database, it is the responsibility of the people or software in charge of creating the needed subscriptions to avoid updating the time series database twice (i.e. to avoid enabling both mechanisms at the same time).
 This would happen if both mechanisms are enabled for the same attribute of the same entity.

 Regarding the aggregated time series information provided by the STH component, there are 4 main concepts which are important to know about: